|Loan and Grant Programs|| Student Consumer

 ALAN FRANCE MEMORIAL WRITING SCHOLARSHIP.
 This scholarship is awarded to the author of the best essay exploring relationships among language, thought, and culture.
 Contact the Department of English for more information.

 *MELVIN L. FREE SCHOLARSHIP.
 This scholarship was established by Melvin L. Free, a member of the class of 1932.
-It is offered to an incoming freshman with a strong academic record.
+It is offered to an incoming freshman student with a strong academic record.

 FRESHMAN STRING SCHOLARSHIPS.Two scholarships are awarded to incoming freshman music students who are string majors, based on performance and potential.
 Performance is evaluated during the music entrance test administered to prospective students.